rust-lang/docs.rs/docs/src/services/index-watcher.md

 The index watcher is a small process that manages a clone of the [`crates.io-index` repository](https://github.com/rust-lang/crates.io-index).

-We update it once a minute and use [`crates-index-diff`](https://docs.rs/crates-index-diff/latest/crates_index_diff/) to determine the changes.
+The watcher updates the clone once a minute and uses [`crates-index-diff`](https://docs.rs/crates-index-diff/latest/crates_index_diff/) to determine the changes.